Skip to main content

 AN ASS IN THE HOLE

-My greatest gaming feat this year must be forcing my way through this abominable action–card–role-playing game all the way to the end.
+One of my greatest gaming feats ever must be forcing my way through this abominable action–card–role-playing game all the way to the end.
 Kingdom Hearts: Re:Chain of Memories not only sports a hideous title more befitting an email subject line; it also shamelessly retells and distorts the events of the first Kingdom Hearts, bundling them with the most infuriating combat system I’ve wrestled with in a long time.

 Its release history is as convoluted as its design.
-Kingdom Hearts: Chain of Memories began life in 2004 as a 2D, card-based tactical RPG for the Game Boy Advance.
-Following a major PlayStation 2 hit with a handheld spin-off was a strange decision, but I can at least understand the temptation for Square Enix to cash in on a wildly popular portable system.
+Kingdom Hearts: Chain of Memories began life in 2004 as a 2D, card-based tactical RPG, exclusively for the Game Boy Advance.
 The remake, Re:Chain of Memories (2008), rebuilt the Game Boy game inside the original engine, allowing console players to catch up with the story canon.

-The PlayStation 4 HD version I’m reviewing here—part of The Story So Far… collection—is a remaster of that remake.
-That makes this the third iteration of the same fundamentally flawed game, and they still couldn’t get it right.
+The PlayStation 4 HD version I’m reviewing here—part of The Story So Far collection—is a remaster of that remake.
+That makes this the third iteration of the same horrible game.
 Enough already.
 This thing is unsalvageable.
 It makes me think of all the great ideas out there that never even got one honest chance.

-Most floors of Castle Oblivion contain worlds lifted straight from the original Kingdom Hearts, giving Square Enix ample opportunity to recycle enemies, environments, and assets.
+Most floors of Castle Oblivion contain worlds lifted straight from the original Kingdom Hearts, giving Square Enix opportunity to recycle enemies, environments, and assets.
 Only the final stretch introduces new material, hastily layered on to justify the whole ordeal.
-The longer it goes on, the more it insists—rather desperately—that this was the plan all along, that memory loss has deep philosophical meaning, and that forgetting is somehow essential to growth.
-Yada yada.
+The longer it goes on, the more it insists that this was the plan all along, that memory loss has deep philosophical meaning, and that forgetting is somehow essential to growth.

 As the second entry in a series, this framing is particularly misguided.
-Much of what unfolds is a glorified recap of events the player remembers perfectly well.
-Watching Sora, Donald, and Goofy struggle to recall things you just experienced is irritating rather than poignant.
-Combined with the atrocious combat, the whole experience feels like either a parody of the first game or a discarded prototype that somehow slipped through.
+Much of what happens is an extended recap of events the player remembers perfectly well.
+Watching Sora, Donald, and Goofy struggle to recall things you just experienced is frustrating.
+Combined with the atrocious combat, the whole experience feels like either a parody of the first game or a scrapped prototype that somehow slipped through.

 The game’s most infamous feature is its real-time card-based combat system.
 It requires you to constantly flick your gaze between multiple points on the screen.
 It’s less a battle system than an endurance test for your eyes.
 If your vision starts to blur, it’s not because you forgot to blink—it’s because your eyeballs are sweating from the sheer volume of forced saccades.